1brokenheart/1brokenheart/README.md

 - 👋 Hi, I’m @1brokenheart
-- 👀 I’m interested in anything related to accounting, business management, project management because this have been my passion since I can remember.
-My family used to own businesses and I was always there learning, helping and eventually started my own.
+- 👀 I’m interested in anything related to business: business management, accounting, customers behaviors, marketing, project management.
+You probably wonder why?  because this have been my passion since I can remember.
+My family used to own businesses and I was always in there learning, helping and eventually started my own.
 - 🌱 I’m currently learning JAVA.
 - 💞️ I’m looking to collaborate on data Science projects.
 - 📫 You can contact me @ selectallfrom123@gmail.com